pivotal/docs-tap/local-source-proxy/install.hbs.md

   `apiGroup` associated with the specified kind.

 For more information about RoleBinding, see the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-binding-examples).
-These settings enable you to customize RBAC permissions for accessing the Proxy service according to your specific user or group requirements.
+These settings enable you to customize RBAC permissions for accessing the proxy service according to your specific user or group requirements.

 > **Important** If you define the `rbac_subjects_for_proxy_access` configuration in the